San Giuseppe all'Aurelio: History

 It was built in 1970 by architect Ildo Avetta and dedicated to St. Joseph Marello.

-The church was erected as a parish June 19, 1961 by decree of the Cardinal Vicar Clemente Micara Quotidianis curis, and entrusted to the Congregation of the Oblates of St. Joseph d'Asti, who are its owners.
-Since 1991 is the seat of the cardinal's title of "San Giuseppe all'Aurelio".
+The church was erected as a parish on June 19, 1961 by decree of the Cardinal Vicar Clemente Micara Quotidianis curis, and entrusted to the Congregation of the Oblates of St. Joseph d'Asti.
+It has been the seat of the cardinal's title of San Giuseppe all'Aurelio since 1991.

 Description

-The facade is divided into three by pilasters in tufa concrete.
+The facade is divided into three sections by pilasters made of tufa concrete.
 The entrance is topped by a ceramic depicting St. Joseph and Child with Angels.

 The interior has a nave with side aisles.
 In the apse is a tapestry depicting St. Joseph and Child, completed in 1915, from the Restoration Laboratory of the Vatican Tapestries, where he lay abandoned.
-The Via Crucis is Vasco Nasorri: the same is a great ceramics (1986), the apse, with the representation of an illuminated manuscript opened.
-At the main altar a Last Supper by E.Hortis in 1981.
+There is a Via Crucis which was made by Vasco Nasorri as well as a great ceramics (1986) and the apse, with the representation of an illuminated manuscript opened.
+At the main altar is a Last Supper by E. Hortis in 1981.